Centre for Comparative Political Thought

 Overview

-The Centre for Comparative Political Thought was established in June 2014.
-It is home to the core research group for political theory in the Department of Politics and International Studies at SOAS.
+The Centre for Comparative Political Thought is the home to the core research group for political theory in the Department of Politics and International Studies at SOAS.

 Contact us